HIST 407/507:

 Zuckerman,Frederic.
 The Tsarist Secret Police

-Complete discussions of KNIGHT LIBRARY and SAC readings and prepare for weeks four and five
+Complete discussions of KNIGHT LIBRARY and SAC readings and prepare for individual meetings in weeks five and six [ID]

 1. Discuss individual book reviews (as outlined above)

-2. Compose and email full book reviews to Senior Researcher Kimball by Friday of this third week
+2. Compose and email full book reviews to Senior Researcher Kimball by Friday of the fourth week

-3. Establish individual "short lists" of research topics prior to first individual meeting in week four (just below)
+3. Establish individual "short lists" of research topics prior to first individual meeting in week five (just below)

 TWO INDIVIDUAL CONSULTATIONS